oracle/graaljs/docs/user/Options.md

 These options are to configure the behaviour of the GraalVM JavaScript engine.
 Depending on how the engine is started, the options can be passed to the launcher or programmatically.
+Note that most of these options are experimental and require an `--experimental-options` flag.

 To the launcher, the options are passed with `--js.<option-name>=<value>`: